Yu-amd/AIM-demo/k8s/KUBERNETES-DEPLOYMENT.md

 - Basic service (`aim-qwen3-32b`) is no longer listed
 - Scalable service exists (may show as not READY yet)

-### Step 4.5.2: Wait for Scalable Service to Start
+### Step 4.5.2: Deploy and Wait for Scalable Service to Start

+**If you skipped Step 4.5.1 (multiple GPUs):**
+- The scalable service should already be deployed from Step 5
+- Check if it exists: `kubectl get inferenceservice aim-qwen3-32b-scalable`
+- If it exists, proceed to check status below
+- If it doesn't exist, deploy it following Step 5 instructions

+**If you completed Step 4.5.1 (single GPU):**
+- The scalable service should start now that the GPU is free
+- Proceed to check status below

 **Check scalable service status:**
 ```bash